 La Couque de Dinant is a local treat, known as the hardest biscuit of Europe, something that I wish I had tasted but didn’t have the time to visit a bakery (sadly!).
 The biscuit is imprinted with a carved wooden molding before the baking process.
-You can’t even bite it, you have to break it in pieces, put it in your mouth and wait till it melts.
+You can’t even bite it, you have to break it into pieces, put it in your mouth and wait till it melts.
 That sounds like an experience!
 Well, it’s a reason to go back there.
 Yes, I’d go back to Dinant only because of the biscuit.

 Dinant was a place that I was happy to visit.
 One of the main goals for this trip was to see a few Belgium villages, and this one had to be on the list.
 It’s small, quiet and charming, a nice place to spend the day/half day during a road-trip.